moderntribe/tampermonkey-scripts/liveagent/README.md

 ## `liveagent-plugin-versions.user.js`

 Intended for the Events Support team.
 Works on the LiveAgent platform.
-The script Display our plugins' latest version numbers at the top of the screen.
+The script displays our plugins' latest version numbers at the top of the screen.
 It has to be manually updated after a new release.
 Update notes are in the file.